glennhenry/cs-notes/docs/data-structures-and-algorithms/19-dynamic-programming/dynamic-programming.md

 #### Naive Fibonacci's Sequence Solution

-Here is the pseudocode to compute the Fibonacci's sequence :
+Here is the pseudocode to compute the Fibonacci's sequence:

 ```
 function fibonacci(n):